Yuri-Bartochevis/hammer/README.md

-# jddos
+# Hammer
-Experimental Java based dDos tool
+Java based dDos tool
 ---

-jDdos is dDos script that targets HTTP based applications.
+Hammer is dDos script that targets HTTP based applications.
 This script is written in Java and it's only experimental so **I do not take responsiblities for any usages**, you might use it at your own risks.

 ## Main features